lanl/vpic-kokkos/docs/source/run.rst

 4. Grid parameters

-   - Users need to pass the laser wavelength in SI units via `grid->lambda`
+   - When setting up the grid, users need to pass the laser wavelength in SI units via `grid->lambda`
    - It is also required to define the conversions from code units to SI units for time, length, charge, and mass via: `grid->t_to_SI`, `grid->l_to_SI`, `grid->q_to_SI`, `grid->m_to_SI`